panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 // @include: format-date-component
 ```

-According to the `FormatDateProps` interface, the component `FormatDate` accepts `date` prop only an instance of `Date`.
-That is a *constraint* of how the component should be used.
+According to the `FormatDateProps` interface, the component `FormatDate` the value of `date` prop can only be an instance of `Date`.
+That is a *constraint*.

 Why is this constraint important?
-Because the `FormatDate` component calls the method `date.toLocaleString()` on the date instance.
+Because the `FormatDate` component calls the method `date.toLocaleString()` on the date instance, and the `date` prop have to be a date instance.
+Otherwise the component wouldn't work.

 Then the user of the `FormatDate` component would have to satisfy the constraint, and provide `date` prop only with `Date` instances: